The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.

 and medical and surgical treatment of ocular diseases and disorders.

-Many ophthalmologists then spend additional years training
+Many ophthalmologists then spend an additional one to two years training

 in a subspecialty, that is, a specific area of eye care (such as glaucoma,

-education is an ongoing, permanent part of their lives.
+education is an ongoing permanent part of their lives.

 Many, but not all, ophthalmologists are "Board Certified."
 A